Robbertvermeulen/angular-gtm-tracking/README.md

 # Pageviews

 In app.components.ts I included the GoogleTagManagerService and implemented OnInit from angular core.
 Then injected the GoogleTagManagerService in the constructor.
-Then checked the routes in the ngOnInit() method and send a pageview event to the GTM datalayer each time a route changes.
+Then checked the routes in the ngOnInit() method and send a pageview event together with the pagePath to the GTM datalayer each time a route changes.

 In GTM dashboard I check whether a custom pageview event in datalayer exists and then fire a Google Analytics and Facebook tag with the pagePath variable as a pageview.

+`
+// Sends pageview event to GTM datalayer this.router.events.forEach(item => {
+   if (item instanceof NavigationEnd) {
+      const gtmTag = {
+         event: 'pageview',
+         pagePath: item.url
+      };
+      this.gtmService.pushTag(gtmTag);
+   }
+});
+`

 # Events